A Prairie Home Companion: Alterations

-While much of the show is directed toward radio comedy, a portion is usually devoted to some more sentimental and sometimes dark stories put together by Keillor and others.
-The program occasionally also features political satire.
-At the beginning of the June 5, 2004, show (broadcast from Meadowbrook Musical Arts Center in Gilford, New Hampshire), Keillor announced that former U.S. President Ronald Reagan had died.
-A member of the audience hooted and cheered loudly, but Keillor, a staunch Democrat, gave the Republican Reagan a warm tribute in the form of a gospel song.
-Similarly, in a 2002 show airing the weekend after the death of Senator Paul Wellstone, Keillor changed the format of the show, starting it off with Wellstone's favorite segment, Guy Noir, skipping even the show's theme song.
+This was primarily a radio comedy program.
+Some of it was devoted to the sentimental.
+Other stories put together by Keillor and others, depicted tragedies.
+Occasionally political satire could be found in some episodes.
+Other occasions marked current events.

+When Minnesota leader Paul Wellstone's end came in a 2002 airplane crash, Mr. Keillor rewrote a portion of that program revolving around Senator Wellstone.

+Mentions during a 2004 show regarded the passing of President Reagan.

 Cast

 Actors

 Regularly appearing actors included Tim Russell (beginning in 1994) and Sue Scott (beginning in 1989).
 When the show resumed as The American Radio Company of the Air in November 1989, radio comedian Bob Elliott, half of the longtime radio and comedy television duo Bob and Ray, became a regular cast member.
 Actor Bill Perry was a member.
 Walter Bobbie made frequent appearances, as early as 1989, and continuing through 2006–2007.
 Ivy Austin was a regular contributing comedienne (and vocalist) in the early '90s.
+Allison Janney also appeared regularly in the mid 1990s.
 Prudence Johnson has performed frequently on the show as an actress (and a singer).
 Mark Benninghofer joined the cast as a substitute actor for a brief time after Russell broke his ankle in February 2009, forcing him to take a month of medical leave.
 Erica Rhodes had been an occasional guest on the show, beginning in 1996 when she was 10 years old.
 Serena Brook joined the cast in October 2016 when Chris Thile became host.